Pycord-Development/pycord/docs/api.rst

 .. function:: on_socket_event_type(event_type)

-    Called whenever a websocket event is received from the WebSocket.
+    Called whenever a WebSocket event is received from the WebSocket.

     This is mainly useful for logging how many events you are receiving from the Discord gateway.